 She understood, a bad illustration by yourself is much better than a great copy.
 When we use our own imagination, we grow our own capabilities.
 We develop our creative muscles.
 And that's what matters.

-She started taking out the canvas from the front hall.
-Anything that wasn't her own imagination, won't have her name on it.
+She took out the canvasses hanging in our drawing rom.
+Anything that wasn't her own imagination, her own creation, won't have her name on it.

 Her journey as a creative person and an artist began that day!